n6il/pyDriveWire/docs/The pyDriveWire Manual.md

 If the config file exists it is read in.
 Options are applied to the config and commands are run through the command parser.

-#### Note ####
-    If both command line options and a config file are provided the command line options override the config file options
+**Note: If both command line options and a config file are
+    provided the command line options override the config file options**

 ## Config File Format ##
 The config file has two different types of options

 1. Options
 2. Commands
+3. Instance Tags
+4. Comments

 _Options_ -- Option entries can be used to set any of the command line options to pyDriveWire.
 Options always start with the word `option` and have the following format:

     option <optionName> <optionValue>

-_Commands_ are any lines in the config file that are not options.
-These are standard pyDriveWire commands and they are run through the command parser immediately on start-up so some of the commands may not make sense.
+_Commands_ -- are any lines in the config file that are not options, instance tags, or comments.
+These are standard pyDriveWire commands and they are run through the command parser immediately on start-up.

+    dw disk insert 0 /demo/DWTERM.dsk

+_Instance Tags_ -- Tags are used to tell pyDriveWire that you want multiple instances.
+Please see the [Multiple Instances](#ch7) manual section for more detail on how to configure this feature.

+    [second instance]

-_Comments_ are any lines where the first non-whitespce character is a `#`
+_Comments_  -- are any lines where the first non-whitespce character is a `#`

+    # This is a comment

 ### Example Config File ###
     # options